jimmykarago/Ecommerce_Fashion_store_SQL_SCRIPT/README.md

 # Ecommerce_Fashion_store_SQL_SCRIPT
 This is a project that utilizes SQL statements to analyze data of a fictional Australian fashion ecommerce store.
-The dataset can be found at https://www.kaggle.com/datasets/ruchi798/shopping-cart-database
+The database can be found at https://www.kaggle.com/datasets/ruchi798/shopping-cart-database
 The database consists of 4 tables:

 **Customers**